sortmerna/sortmerna/dnanexus/applets/sortmerna/Readme.md

 https://wiki.dnanexus.com/.
 <!-- /dx-header -->

-This application is for running SortmeRNA 3.
-It can be launched either from DNANexus GUI or on command line using `dx` utility.
+The application can be launched either from DNANexus GUI or on command line using `dx` utility.

 Required parameters: